parthashazra/Getting_Cleaning_Data_Assignment/README.md

 8. Write text file for second independent tidy data set

-2nd_tidy_data.txt in this repository was created by running the run_analysis.
+2nd_tidy_data.txt in this repository was created by running the run_analysis.R.